Historic Quarters logo

 Baixa and Sé Cathedral: Grandeur and History

 The Baixa district is Porto's downtown heart.
 It features grand avenues and historic buildings.
-Begin your family walk at the iconic São Bento Railway Station.
+Begin your family walk at the iconic São Bento Station.
 Admire its stunning azulejo tiles.
 They depict Portugal's history beautifully.

 From there, walk up to Porto Cathedral (Sé do Porto).
 This impressive fortress-like cathedral offers panoramic views.
 Kids often enjoy exploring its ancient walls.
 The cloisters provide a peaceful retreat.
 Entry to the cloisters costs about €3 per person.